-Adam J. Thompson is a designer working with video in live performance.
+Adam J. Thompson is a designer working with video and interactive technology in live performance.
 He has worked previously as a director and a producer and is the Founding Director of The Deconstructive Theatre Project, a non-profit multimedia creative laboratory which he founded and led from 2006 - 2016.

-His work as a director and as a designer has been produced and presented in theatrical and gallery settings including Terminal 5, City Theatre, The Flea, Atlantic Theatre Company, Theatre for a New Audience, Ars Nova, HERE, La Mama, The Public Theater’s Under the Radar Festival, the Theatre at the 14th Street Y, FiveMyles, Gowanus Art & Production, the VIA Festival, the Special FX Festival, LAX Festival, OutFest Austin, Bard College's Fisher Center, Carnegie Mellon University, the MIT Media Lab's Hacking Arts Festival, and as video documentation at Edge Arts in Lisbon, Portugal.
+His work as a director and as a video designer has been produced and presented off-Broadway, off off-Broadway, regionally, and on tour with companies and at venues that include Boston Lyric Opera, Diversionary Theatre, Beth Morrison Projects, National Sawdust, City Theatre, The Flea, Atlantic Theatre Company, Ars Nova, American Theatre Wing, Terminal 5, Theatre for a New Audience, The Public Theater, La Mama, and HERE.
 He is an alumni of The Public Theater’s Devised Theatre Working Group and the HERE Artist Residency Program and is a collaborator with the multimedia performance collectives Big Art Group and The Builders Association.
-He has received awards from the National Endowment for the Arts, the NYC Department of Cultural Affairs, The Jerome Robbins Foundation, and The Robert Rauschenberg Foundation among others and he was recently selected to exhibit at and as an ambassador to the 2018 Beijing International Design Biennial.
+He is the recipient of awards from the National Endowment for the Arts, the NYC Department of Cultural Affairs, The Jerome Robbins Foundation, and The Robert Rauschenberg Foundation among others and he was recently selected as an exhibitor and ambassador to the 2018 Beijing International Design Biennial.

-He has taught and guest lectured in devised and multimedia performance creation and in video design at The School of Making Thinking, Fairleigh Dickinson University, NYU, the University of North Carolina, and Carnegie Mellon University.
+He has taught and guest lectured in devised and multimedia performance creation and in video design at The School of Making Thinking, Fairleigh Dickinson University, New York University, the University of North Carolina, and Carnegie Mellon University.
 He holds a BA in directing and dramaturgy from Emerson College and an MFA in Video & Media Design from Carnegie Mellon University.

 Click here for a complete resume.